 Follow the step by step process or choose what situation that best describes you:

-Information published by the Bureau of Labor Statistics (BLS) of the US Department of Labor (DOL) indicates that New Jersey has the fifth highest concentration of jobs and location quotients for all states for the lawyer occupation (as of May 2017).
-BLS figures indicate that in May 20171, there were 20,730 lawyers employed in New Jersey, representing employment of 5.17 per 1000 jobs for lawyers in the state.
+Information published by the Bureau of Labor Statistics (BLS) of the US Department of Labor (DOL) indicates that New Jersey has the highest concentration of jobs and location quotients for all metropolitan areas for the lawyer occupation (as of May 2022).
+BLS figures indicate that in May 2022, there were 23,010 lawyers employed in New Jersey.
 Lawyers in New Jersey also earned one of the highest annual mean wages for lawyers working anywhere in the United States.
-The average yearly salary for a New Jersey lawyer in May 2017 was $140,340.
+The average yearly salary for a New Jersey lawyer in May 2022 was $163,690.
 If your dream is to become a practicing attorney in the state of New Jersey, read on.

 The New Jersey Board of Bar Examiners does not require that you complete any undergraduate education prior to enrollment in law school.
 It does, however, require that you graduate from a law school accredited by the American Bar Association (ABA).
 All ABA-accredited law schools mandate that you have a minimum of a bachelor’s degree before entering law school.